 If you visit in October (usually before the lake freezes), the Bow Valley and mountains around will be covered in snow while Peyto Lake will still be shining with its gorgeous blue colour, a truly amazing contrast.

-The parking lot, washroom and the viewing platform were in desperate need of repair.
-Therefore it’s completely closed off for public until late 2020 for construction (no access until winter 2020).
+The parking lot, washroom and viewing platform were in desperate need of repair.
+Therefore it was completely closed off for the public for a few years until October 2021 for construction.